signetlabdei/DESERT_Underwater/doc/Developer_guide.md

 DESERT compilation and linking is based on autotools.
 Specifically, to add a new library, you need to modify the top-level `DES_CORE/Makefile.am` and `DES_CORE/configure.ac` files as follows:
 - `Makefile.am`: add your folder to the list of subdirectories (SUBDIRS), using \ as a separator.
-The order of the list also determines the compilation order; if your module depends on another module (i.e., it inclludes headers from another modulle), it should be listed after that.
+The order of the list also determines the compilation order; if your module depends on another module (i.e., it includes headers from another module), it should be listed after that.
 - `configure.ac`: add your new folder to the CPPFLAGS, and tell autoconf (AC_CONFIG_FILES) where the new internal Makefile is.

 In our example: